 To resume a debugger session, click F9 .

 Terminate a debugger session

-Click on the toolbar of the Debug tool window.
+Click the Stop button in the Debug tool window.
 Alternatively, press ⌃F2 and select the process to terminate (if there are two or more of them).

 - Debug non-responding applications